Student council: Greece

 In Greece, student representation is considered the limestone of democracy.
 All public secondary schools have a student council which consists of 15 members: a president, a vice-president, a secretary and 12 equal voting members.
 Additionally, all classes have a separate student council which consists of 5 members: a president, a secretary, a treasurer and 2 equal voting members.

+By law, every school should elect these councils around when a month has passed since the start of the school year.
+The 5-member councils for each class are elected first, and about a week later the 15-member school council is elected.

+As of 2024, these councils don't play a role in school life.
+Their role is mostly to give suggestions to the school staff about the school and excursions, with no guarantee of them accepting their suggestions.
+In recent years, the votes of the 15-member councils have been used by students to close a school for a few days because of a dispute the students have with the staff (κατάληψη).
+These councils, and especially the 5-member class councils have mostly educational value on teaching students how to vote, and actual power is none or very limited.
+On average, a 15-member school council will convene less than five times in a school year, and a 5-member class council less than three.

 Hong Kong

 In Hong Kong, some secondary schools have student councils, while some have Students' Unions.
 Student councils are directly elected by the student population, and are formed by the winning cabinet.
 A hierarchical structure is maintained, with positions like Secretaries/Coordinators for internal and external affairs, Treasurer, Vice-chairpersons and chairperson.
 Student councils represent the student body, organise events and provide welfare for students.

 India

 In India, student councils are rare in elementary and middle schools.
 They are established in many secondary and higher secondary schools and are most commonly instituted in universities.

 Student councils in India may be elected, nominated or selected after interview (or written examination or both).
 In universities, they are elected by ballot.